 How Does the Entity Pay the Section 7519 Deposit

 The partnership or S corporation calculates its Section 7519 deposit using a Form 8752.
 The 8752 should be filed and the payment made by the May 15 of the new fiscal year.
 For example, if a fiscal year starts December 1, 2025, the 8752 form and the deposit are due May 15, 2026.
-The business pays the deposit using the Treasury’s eftps.gov system.
+The business pays the deposit with a check that accompanies the Form 8752 or using the Treasury’s eftps.gov system.

 Do Fiscal Years Create Extra Accounting